scionproto/scion/doc/dev/design/private-ISDs.rst

    - Mechanism to register ASes and their links and to communicate this to other ASes in the local P-ISD.

-   - API for enhosts to learn about all (P-)ISDs that the local AS is part of.
+   - API for endhosts to learn about all (P-)ISDs that the local AS is part of.

 2. Control service API